newsuk/times-components/.github/CONTRIBUTING.md

 2. Run `yarn` in the root folder.

 Once it is done, you can run `npm run storybook` and/or `npm run storybook-native`

+## Provider package

+The `Provider package` is home to any GraphQL queries that should be shared across the various platforms.
+The [Times Public API](https://github.com/newsuk/times-public-api) schema is checked in as `schema.json` which should be updated when any fields are changed.
+The packages linting will then check that each of the `gql` queries within the package are properly formed

 ## Cutting a Release